multiscale/muscle3/README.rst

 ========

 MUSCLE 3 is the third incarnation of the MUSCLE Multiscale Coupling Library and Environment.
-It is developed by the `ComPat`_ EU FP 7 project, and the e-MUSC project of the University of Amsterdam and the Netherlands eScience Center.
+It is developed by the e-MUSC project of the University of Amsterdam and the Netherlands eScience Center.

 A first version of MUSCLE 3 is now available!
 This is Python-only; support for C++, C and Fortran is under active development.
 Browse to